Mount Warrigal

 Mount Warrigal has shown very soft population growth performance across periods assessed by AreaSearch

 Mount Warrigal's population is estimated at around 4,895 as of Feb 2026.
-This reflects an increase of 15 people since the 2021 Census, which reported a population of 4,880 people.
-The change is inferred from the resident population of 4,884 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 5 validated new addresses since the Census date.
-This level of population equates to a density ratio of 2,576 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Population growth for the suburb was primarily driven by overseas migration that contributed approximately 56.99999999999999% of overall population gains during recent periods.
+This reflects an increase of 15 people since the 2021 Census which reported a population of 4,880 people.
+The change is inferred from AreaSearch's estimate of 4,884 residents following examination of ABS's latest ERP data release (June 2024) and validation of five new addresses since the Census date.
+This level of population equates to a density ratio of 2,576 persons per square kilometer, placing Mount Warrigal in the upper quartile relative to national locations assessed by AreaSearch.
+Overseas migration contributed approximately 56.99999999999999% of overall population gains during recent periods for the suburb.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Over this period, projections indicate a decline in overall population, with the suburb's population expected to shrink by 37 persons by 2041 according to this methodology.
-However, growth across specific age cohorts is anticipated, led by the 25 to 34 age group, which is projected to grow by 122 people.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections, released in 2022 with 2021 as the base year.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+Projections indicate a decline in overall population of Mount Warrigal by 34 persons by 2041, but growth across specific age cohorts is anticipated, led by the 25 to 34 age group with an expected increase of 120 people.

 Frequently Asked Questions - Population